 - salt and pepper to taste

-Our first step is finely chop our parsley, cilantro, mint and garlic, then add it to a large bowl.
+Finely chop the parsley, cilantro, mint, and garlic, then add to a large bowl.

-Next, we will take our leeks, and chop off the bottom part, as we will use that in replacement of onion, which is the usual ingredient.
-I just prefer leeks better, they are soooo good for you and have a wonderful flavor!
+Take the leeks and chop off the bottom part.
+This will use that in replacement of onion, which is the usual ingredient.
+To me, leeks have a better flavor, not to mention excellent health benefits!

-Slice the leeks in half, then lengthwise, then chop them up into finely diced pieces, and add them to a large bowl.
+Slice the leeks in half, then lengthwise, then chop them up into finely diced pieces.
+Add to a large bowl.

-Next, we will take 3 of our 4 tomatoes.
+Take 3 of the 4 tomatoes.
 Slice the bottoms off, leaving the top part where the stem is still on.
 This part is flatter than the bottom, which is easier to use for a base.
 Save the bottoms, as you can mix it with the tabouli salad.

-Now scoop our the insides of 3 of our 4 tomatoes, making room for them to be stuffed.
+Scoop out the insides of 3 of our 4 tomatoes, making a hollowed out area for them to be stuffed.

-And we are done!
-Sprinkle the tops with sesame or hemp seeds, then dig in!
+Sprinkle the tops with sesame or hemp seeds, drizzle with olive oil, and serve!

 I had some leftover tabouli salad from the day before, so I decided to also stuff them into bell peppers for my dinner.
 They turned out great!